 If you often find it difficult to get an erection, even after drinking moderately, your ED issues may not be caused solely by alcohol.

-If you have persistent ED that occurs with or without alcohol, it’s important to talk to a healthcare provider to learn more about your options.
+If you have persistent ED that occurs with or without alcohol, you can get ED help online from a licensed healthcare provider.

 Most of the time, ED can be treated with medication.
-If you’re prone to erectile dysfunction, your healthcare provider may prescribe sildenafil (the active ingredient in Viagra®), tadalafil (Cialis®), avanafil (Stendra®) or similar medication to improve your sexual performance.
+If you’re prone to erectile dysfunction, your healthcare provider may prescribe sildenafil (generic Viagra, the active ingredient in Viagra®), tadalafil (Cialis®), avanafil (Stendra®) or similar medication to improve your sexual performance.

 These medications work by increasing blood flow to your penis, making it easier to get and keep an erection when you feel sexually aroused.

 Although it’s okay to use these medications with a small amount of alcohol, you’ll need to avoid drinking to excess if you use medication to treat ED.

 You can learn more about how these medications work, their safety, side effects and more in our guide to the most common ED treatments and drugs.

 Whiskey dick is a common annoyance that can occur when you drink too much alcohol before having sex.

 The easiest way to prevent whiskey dick is to drink alcohol responsibly.
 Try to limit yourself to a maximum of two drinks per night and use the tips listed above to drink slowly and steadily when you’re out with friends or your partner.